 The faculty believes that the essence of nurse anesthesia education at the graduate level requires a learning process that is competency-based and self-directed.
 This advanced practice nursing role incorporates principles of commitment to personal excellence, critical thinking, sound and prudent decision making, and independent judgment.
-We further believe that this program of study is based upon multi-disciplinary bodies of knowledge from the fields of nursing, biology, as well as the physical, chemical, and socio-behavioral sciences.
+We further believe that this program of study is based upon multi-disciplinary bodies of knowledge from nursing and biology, as well as the physical, chemical, and sociobehavioral sciences.